mustafakhaleddev/laravel-atomic/README.md

 ```
 ## Usage

-Atomic Panel is the best curd. it works with Laravel Models.
+Atomic Panel is the best CRUD.
+It works with Laravel models.
-If you don`t want to use laravel models so you can create your own pages.
+If you don't want to use Laravel models, you can create your own pages.

-## ⏰ 3 steps for best curd
+## ⏰ 3 Steps for Best CRUD

 ### ☝ Step 1
-Include `AtomicModel` trait in your model
+Include `AtomicModel` trait in your model:
 ```php
 <?php